- 08 Aug 2024

 Hardware-based full-disk encryption (HB-FDE) is now available from many hard disk vendors, becoming increasingly common.
 Self-Encrypting Drive (SED) refers to SSDs or SSDs with built-in full-disk encryption.

 The SED feature provides data privacy security against SSD theft.
-The customer is able to enable SSD data encryption based on an authentication password.
+The customer can enable SSD data encryption based on an authentication password.
 A PBA (Pre-Boot Authentication) is responsible for unlocking the drive on boot.

-SED is easy to set-up (compared to software-based encryption), notably transparent to the user, presents increased performance (CPU is freed up from encryption/decryption calculations), an optimally fast and secure disk erasure (sanitation), and a protection against alternative boot methods due to the possibility to encrypt the MBR (Master Boot Record), rendering the drive inaccessible before pre-boot authentication.
+SED is easy to set up (compared to software-based encryption), notably transparent to the user, presents increased performance (CPU is freed up from encryption/decryption calculations), an optimally fast and secure disk erasure (sanitation), and protection against alternative boot methods due to the possibility to encrypt the MBR (Master Boot Record), rendering the drive inaccessible before pre-boot authentication.

 The Trusted Platform Module (TPM, also known as ISO/IEC 11889) is an international standard for a secure crypto processor, a dedicated microcontroller designed to secure hardware through